Toxins That Cause Seizures in Dogs

 Animal Compounds

-Common animal compounds known as toxins that cause dog seizures:
+Common animal toxins that cause seizures in dogs:

 - Bufo Toad